-0850.02.07 AUTHORIZATION OF CHILD CARE SERVICES
+0850.02.06 AUTHORIZATION OF CHILD CARE SERVICES

-- G. Authorization of Child Care Services: 0850.02.07.
-Upon determining that a family is either categorically or income eligible for the CCAP, the RIW or CCAU representative shall make an assessment of the scope of authorized child care required to meet a family's need for services. - 1) Assessment of Need for Services.
-The authorization for CCAP child care services is based on an assessment of the following factors related to the need for services: - a) The number of hours each day per week that the parent(s) of an eligible child is employed or engaged in a RIW or YS approved activity that requires child care services.
-One (1) hour per day of child care may be added to the daily total to cover travel time from the child care location to place of employment/approved activity and return.
-Additional travel time may be allowed if there is a documented need, related directly to meeting work or employment plan commitments. - b) In cases where the parent is requesting CCAP services under either subsection 0850.02.04 or, 0850.02.05, or the SSACC, the allowable child care expense is based on total number of hours each day per week that a parent is not available to provide routine child care for the child.
+Upon determining that a family is either categorically or income eligible for the CCAP, the RIW or CCAU representative shall make an assessment of the scope of authorized child care required to meet a family's need for services.

+- A. Assessment of Need for Services.
+The authorization for CCAP child care services is based on an assessment of the following factors related to the need for services: - The number of hours each day per week that the parent(s) of an eligible child is employed or engaged in a RIW or YS approved activity that requires child care services.
+Up to one (1) hour per day of child care may be added to the daily total to cover travel time from the child care location to place of employment/approved activity and return.
+Additional travel time may be allowed if there is a documented need, related directly to meeting work or employment plan commitments. - 2.
+In cases where the parent is requesting CCAP services under either Subsection 0850.02.03, 0850.02.04 or 0850.02.05, the allowable child care expense is based on the total number of hours reported on the work schedule provided in the CCAP application and updated on interim reports that a parent is not available to provide routine child care for the child.
+Applicants are responsible to reports changes with schedules of work consistent with provisions established in Section 0850.02.08.